Zhao Yiman

-Biography

-Zhao was born Li Kuntai (李坤泰) to a rich family of Sichuan Province in October 1905.

-She joined the Communist Party of China in 1926.
+Early life

+Zhao was born Li Kuntai (李坤泰) to a landlord family in Sichuan who had eight children.
+In 1913, she attended a private school and demonstrated outstanding academic achievements.
+During this time, she began her interest in politics through left-wing journals and newspapers and in 1924, with the help of her elder sister and brother-in-law, she joined the local communist youth movement.
+On the same year, she published an article for the radical left-wing women magazine Women's Weekly where she denounced her elder brother for his refusal to fund her education.

+Revolutionary career

+During the May Thirtieth Movement in 1925, she led students to block British kerosene tankers from docking in the pier in Yibin.
+In 1926, she was admitted to a girls' middle school in Yibin and also into the Chinese Communist Party.
+By October of that year, Zhao became one of the first women to join the Wuhan branch of the Whampoa Military Academy, the official military academy of the Republic of China.

 In September 1927, she went to the Soviet Union to study at the Moscow Sun Yat-sen University.
-She married her comrade Chen Dabang (陈达邦).
-She returned to China in the winter of 1928, and engaged in the underground Communist work in Shanghai, and then in Jiangxi Province.
+In April 1928, she married her comrade Chen Dabang (陈达邦).
+She returned to China in the winter of 1928, and engaged in the underground Communist work in Shanghai, Jiangxi and Hubei at time of the then head of the Nationalist Government Chiang Kai-shek's campaign to exterminate 'leftists and radicals'.

+Campaign in the Northeast China

-After the Mukden Incident, she was sent to northeast China to start up struggles against the Japanese occupation.
-She changed her name as Zhao Yiman to avoid implicating her family.
+After the Mukden Incident in 1931 which led to the Japanese annexation of Northeast China, she was sent to the northeast to start up struggles against the Japanese occupation.
+She changed her name as Zhao Yiman to avoid implicating her family and gave up her infant son to her paternal uncle to be taken care.

 In November 1935, the Imperial Japanese Army and the Manchukuo troops encircled the 2nd Regiment of the 3rd Army of the Northeast Anti-Japanese United Army.
 Zhao Yiman, who was political commissar of the regiment, was seriously wounded.
 Several days later, the Japanese found Zhao in a farmhouse where she stayed.
 In the ensuing fighting, she was wounded again and captured.